Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 {% asset_img browser-rendering-text.svg 430 400 "The browser rendering the previous example 'The browser rendering the previous example'" %}
 {% endcaption %}

-You wanted to have a formated article, right?
+You wanted to have a formatted article, right?
 It means for a better reading experience having some:

 - [headlines](https://en.wikipedia.org/wiki/Headline)